Skip to main content

 1 mentions Positive Neutral Negative

-The game offers a relatively short experience of 6-7 hours with limited replay value, and some players encountered the need to replay sections due to rare glitches and challenging boss design.
+The game offers a relatively short experience of 6-7 hours with limited replay value, and players may need to replay sections due to occasional glitches or boss design issues.

 • “Takes around 6-7 hours to beat, not much in terms of replay value, and I had to replay a few parts due to rare glitches or issues with the boss design.”